6:00am PT by Jackie Strause

 Throughout its three-season run, Black Mirror has delivered twist after shock ending, with much to say about society layered between.
 The series launched with a commentary on social media that saw a U.K prime minister having sex with a pig on live television.
 The episode, "The National Anthem," is now fondly known as #piggate among the Black Mirror audience.
 Brooker writes every script and among the 13 episodes, many of his seemingly far-fetched ideas — from apps to VR to personal tracking technologies — have later made headlines for being in development.
 Most notably, however, he foreshadowed the rise of President Trump with 2013's "The Waldo Moment," which saw an outsider who voices a cartoon bear winning an election by utilizing anti-establishment rhetoric.

-The highly anticipated fourth season, which doesn't yet have a premiere date but is set to launch on Netflix later this year, recently released its cryptic episode titles, cast and directors.
+The highly anticipated fourth season (launching Friday, Dec.
+29 on Netflix) released only its usual cryptic episode titles, cast and director names.
 Among the group, Jodie Foster will direct an episode starring Rosemarie Dewitt, and Fargo stars Jesse Plemons and Cristin Milioti, along with Westworld's Jimmi Simpson, join the roster.
 Past cycles have starred Jon Hamm, Bryce Dallas Howard, Michael Kelly, Wyatt Russell, Kelly Macdonald, Domhnall Gleeson, Daniel Kaluuya, Gugu Mbatha-Raw and Mackenzie Davis, to name a few.

 In the conversation below, Brooker and Jones take THR through the method of their madness when it came to plotting the new season (which finished shooting its six episodes ahead of summer), weigh in on the call for a "San Junipero" sequel and whether or not it inspired them to infuse more optimism in season four, and reveal if all those Black Mirror Easter eggs hold any weight.
 The duo also calls the upcoming season their most ambitious yet, tackling new worlds, tones, themes and episode lengths to create "timeless" stories — whether they end up predicting the end of days or not.